Hedlen/MEFLUT/README.md

-# HDRLUT
+# MEFLUT
-This is the official Pytorch implementation of HDRLUT.
+This is the official Pytorch implementation of MEFLUT.